 San Gabriel Park

-San Gabriel park, just off downtown Georgetown, has shade, paved travels, and views of the San Gabriel River, which is a great place to watch the ducks.
-There is also a children’s playground, disc golf, and picnic areas.
+San Gabriel Park, just off downtown Georgetown, has shade, paved trails, and views of the San Gabriel River, which is a great place to watch the ducks.
+There is also a children's playground, disc golf, and picnic areas.

 Garey Park is about a 10-minute drive from downtown Georgetown.
 There's a dog park, children's splash pad, fishing ponds, hiking, and equestrian trails, and more.
 There's a fee to get into Garey Park.
 As a non-resident, I paid a $4 entrance fee.